1 August 2021

 Watts Gallery - Artists' Village

-Dd is a conceptual artist.
-She trained for her BA (Hons) in Photography before completing an MA in Fine Art at UCA Farnham, graduating with a distinction in 2018.
-She has exhibited across the UK and internationally.
-Dd has undertaken residencies at University of London's, The Centre for Creative Collaboration, UCA Farnham, and at Millfield School.
-She works in a variety of media, from bronze, plaster, textiles and wood to less traditional materials, including found objects, sawdust, plastics and acrylics, and often incorporates elements of technology in her works.
-Dd's practice looks at injustice and the role that power plays in society, in an exploration of social and political transparency and empowerment.
-Her works are often interactive, with each work reflecting on the spaces or communities they inhabit.
+Dd (Deborah Davies) currently lives and works in Hampshire, England.
+She holds a BA (Hons) in Photography and MA in Fine Art with Distinction, both from UCA Farnham.
+She has exhibited extensively across the UK, in Berlin and USA and has also undertaken residencies at the The Centre for Creative Collaboration at the University of London, UCA Farnham and Millfield School in Somerset.
+Dd works in a variety of media, from bronze, plaster, textiles and wood to less traditional materials, including found objects, sawdust, plastics and acrylics, and often incorporating elements of technology in her works.
+Dd describes her practice as 'activist art', looking at societal injustices, political power and community empowerment.
+Her works are often interactive, each one reflecting on the spaces or communities they inhabit.

 Belonging is about displacement, the desire to fit in and the prejudice born out of classification.
 The willow balls are distinctly different from the nature they find themselves amongst.
 For protection, they swarm and huddle together.
 Their attempt is to settle into the landscape, however there is a tension and an awareness that they don't quite belong.
 They belong to nature, but not to the nature surrounding them.